 I’m not one of those extreme couponing types, but I usually hit the grocery store armed with an envelope full of coupons.
 It’s always nice to combine coupons with items that are on special – especially razor blades, those pricey packs that cost an underarm and a leg.
+I don’t care what kind of straight razor reviews are raving about, I don’t want to spend that kind of money on it.
 But now thanks to the Web start-up subscription-based business, Dollar Shave Club, I have fewer coupons to clip.

 I saw this for the first time on my husband’s Facebook page.
 I thought it was a joke.
 After we were done laughing, we became members.
 Our first shipment arrives in May.
 It was supposed to be here in April, but we received a friendly, apologetic email explaining that the Santa Monica fulfillment center has been crazy busy since the ad launched March 5 and that the Korean- and Chinese-made blades were on back order.

 We’ve rarely been this motivated by an ad.
 But this one is so good; it slices straight through all the noise.
 In fact, Dollar Shave Club doesn’t even play on same playground as Gillette and Schick.
 This is an internet-only ad.
 A Business Week article reports that it cost $4,500 to make (fairly typical amount for a minute and a half-long video) and was viewed 2 million times its first four days on YouTube.
 Now, less than a month old, it has 4 million hits and close to 35,000 likes.
 Fewer than 210 people dislike it, perhaps because of the rough language.
 I suspect the big brands pay millions more for ad production and placement and would love to have that many views and purchases.
 According to Business Week, the club signed up 5,000 people the first day.